wpilibsuite/frc-docs/source/docs/software/networktables/reading-array-values-published-by-networktables.rst

 .. image:: images/reading-array-values-published-by-networktables-1.png
    :alt: Image of OutlineViewer with the NetworkTables topics

 You can verify the names of the NetworkTables topics used for publishing the values by using the Outline Viewer application.
 It is a C++ program in your user directory in the wpilib/<YEAR>/tools folder.
 The application is started by selecting the "WPILib" menu in Visual Studio Code then Start Tool then "OutlineViewer".
-In this example, with the image processing program running (GRIP) you can see the values being put into NetworkTables.

 In this case the values are stored in a table called GRIP and a sub-table called myContoursReport.
 You can see that the values are in brackets and there are 2 values in this case for each topic.
 The NetworkTables topic names are centerX, centerY, area, height and width.